The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations at a triple junction

 The next step is to extend $\xi_{i,i+1}$ and $B$ to the entirety of the space-time domain.
-As we want \eqref{eq:auxHerringAngleConditionExtensions} to hold throughout the ball $B_r(p(t))$ we are essentially forced to set $\xi_{i,i+1} = R_{(i,j)} \xi_{j,j+1}$ for all $i,j\in\{1,2,3\}$ wherever the latter is defined, and where $R_{(i,j)}$ is given in Lemma \ref{lemma:compatibility_xi}.
-In order to resolve the problem of the domains of definitions, i.e., the half-spaces $\mathbb{H}_i$ overlapping, we resort to an interpolation procedure on the interpolation wedges $W_{i}$ (see again Figure~\ref{fig:triod_wedges}) both for $\xi_{i,i+1}$ and for $B$.
+As we want Herring's angle condition \eqref{eq:auxHerringAngleConditionExtensions} to hold throughout the ball $B_r(\mathcal{T}(t))$ we are essentially forced to set $\xi_{i,i+1} = R_{(i,j)} \xi_{j,j+1}$ for all $i,j\in\{1,2,3\}$ wherever the latter is defined, and where $R_{(i,j)}$ is given in Lemma \ref{lemma:compatibility_xi}.
+As their domains of definition $\mathbb{H}_{i,i+1}$ overlap, we resort to an interpolation procedure on the interpolation wedges $W_{i}$, see again Figure~\ref{fig:triod_wedges}.
 We similarly deal with the issue of combining the velocity fields $\widetilde B_{(i,i+1)}$ into a single field.
-To this end, we first define suitable interpolation functions which move and rotate with the triod.
+To this end, we first define suitable interpolation functions which move and rotate with the evolving triple junction.